mramshaw/Pickles/README.md

 Parsing input data for machine learning is a time-intensive process.

-It's a recommended practice to serialize this data (pickle it) so as to reduce the overhead of continually processing input data - especially for static datasets.
+It's a recommended practice to serialize parsed data (pickle it) so as to reduce the overhead of continually processing input data - especially for static datasets.